pret/pokered/README.md

 - The protagonist is referred to in a gender neutral manner.
 - PC added to Celadon Hotel where the invisible event usually is.
 Why not?
 - Artificial Save Delay has been removed.
-- Japanese event moves can now be taught via TM/HM;
+- Event moves can now be taught via TM/HM;
-	- TM16 (Pay Day) can be taught to Fearow and Rapidash.
+	- TM16 (Pay Day) can be taught to Fearow and Rapidash ('98 Shogakukan)
-	- TM23 (Dragon Rage) can be taught to Magikarp.
+	- TM23 (Dragon Rage) can be taught to Magikarp (July '98 Shogakukan)
-	- HM02 (Fly) can be taught to the Pikachu line.
+	- HM02 (Fly) can be taught to the Pikachu line (Corocoro)
-	- HM03 (Surf) can be taught to the Pikachu line.
+	- HM03 (Surf) can be taught to the Pikachu line (Stadium / Corocoro)
+	- Psyduck learns Amnesia at Lv15 (Stadium)
 - Yellow learnset changes are imported; eg. Flash Venonat
-- Psyduck learns Amnesia at Lv1, removing the need to connect with Pokemon Stadium to obtain the move.
 - The Game Corner in general is massively buffed, making everything far more worth going for;
 	- 3x Cherry now gives 40 coins (used to be 8)
 	- 3x Magikarp/Poliwag/Bird/Diglett/Rattata/Jigglypuff now gives 75 coins (used to be 15)